As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Granulated onion

-Or add dollops to pizza.
-It’s not going to melt, obviously.
-But it gives body to pizza with added creaminess and cheesy flavor.
+- Add dollops to pizza (It doesn’t melt, obviously.
+But it gives body to pizza with added creaminess and cheesy flavor.)

 Ingredients